HearthSim/hearthsim.info/styleguide.md

 **No import block separation**.
 The ordering stays the same as in PEP8, but we do not separate each block by newlines as this far too often results in noise.

+**No naked except clause**.
+The `except:` statement catches everything, including exceptions such as `KeyboardInterrupt`.
+There is almost no situation in which this is desirable.
+Use `except Exception:` instead.

 ## Go